pybricks/pybricks.github.io/learn/making-programs/your-first-program.md

 select _straight_, an option appears to choose how many millimeters.
 But if you select _turn_, an option appears to choose how many degrees to turn.

-# Further exploration

-In this chapter, you've learned to build a program to make your robot move.
-You used setup blocks to describe your robot.
-Then you added program blocks to make your robot move, and changed settings to change what each block did.
-The following challenges will help you practice your skills.

 **Challenge #3.1.A: Living on the edge** ⸺ Pick a fixed starting point on your desk and measure the distance to the edge of your desk.
 Tell the robot to drive